 What are the alternatives to root canal?

 When a tooth is damaged so severely that the root must be removed, the tooth is effectively dead.
-Rather than keep a dead tooth in the mouth, even if it still functions, many people opt for extraction to get rid of it completely.
-There are several possibilities for closing the gap, including:
+Rather than keep a dead tooth in their mouth, many people opt for extraction to get rid of the tooth completely.
+There are several possibilities for closing the remaining gap, including:

-- A bridge, which consists of a false tooth connected on both sides by crowns to keep it in place
+- A bridge, which consists of a false tooth connected on both sides by crowns to keep it the false tooth in place

-- A dental implant made of strong, biocompatible materials like zirconia affixed to the jawbone.
-Well-cared-for implants can cost less over a lifetime as there is not a need for further treatment, whereas a root canal will most likely lead to the need for more treatment in the future.
+- A dental implant made of strong, biocompatible materials like zirconia, affixed to the jawbone.
+Well-cared-for implants can cost less over a lifetime than a root canal, since there is not a need for further treatment.